cghimire/Employee-Attrition-Problem/README.md

 Since this is my real project during my internship, I don't mention the exact result here, but I outlined some inportant features to predict the employee turnover.
 Based on ROC graph, the logistic regression showed higher AUC score compared to random forest.

-## Important Features for Employee Turnover
+## Important Features and Conclusion

 As a concluded remark, as the company generates more data on its employees (on New Joiners and recent Leavers) the algorithm can be re-trained using the additional data and theoritically generate more accurate predictions to identify high-risk employees of leaving based on the probabilistic label assigned to each feature variable (i.e. employee) by the algorithm.